ssb22/adjuster/README.md

  : Description field to use when generating browser extensions

 `--manifest-v3`
  : Use Manifest v3 instead of Manifest v2 when generating browser extensions (tested on Chrome only, and requires Chrome 88 or higher).
-This will be required for all Chrome Web Store uploads starting in June 2024.
+This is now required for all Chrome Web Store uploads.

+`--gecko-id=`
+ : a Gecko (Firefox) ID to embed in the browser extension

 `--dart`
  : Instead of generating C code, generate Dart.
 This might be useful if you want to run an annotator in a Flutter application.